If you’re playing the miles and points game, chances are you have more than one credit card from a given bank.

 DBS is a unique case, because points are kept separate on the back end, but pooled together at the point of redemption.

 For example, note how the DBS Rewards portal shows that I have 4,971 DBS points on my card ending 4921, and 2,121 DBS points on my card ending 6440.

 Although each card’s individual balance is less than 5,000, I’m still able to redeem a block of 5,000 DBS Points because the points are pooled together for redemption.
 The system will prompt me to select a credit card number to “deduct” the points from, but it doesn’t matter which card I pick.

-When redeeming points, the DBS system will deduct those with the earliest expiry first– since DBS WWMC points expire after one year and DBS Altitude/Treasures AMEX/Insignia points never expire, the former will always be redeemed before the latter.
+When redeeming points, the DBS system will deduct those with the earliest expiry first– since DBS Woman’s World Card points expire after one year and DBS Altitude/Treasures AMEX/Insignia points never expire, the former will always be redeemed before the latter.

-Points pool across all UOB cards, with the exception of the KrisFlyer UOB Credit Card.
-This is a cobrand card, so miles earned are deposited directly into your KrisFlyer account (just watch out for the delayed crediting).
+UNI$ pool across all UOB cards, with the exception of the KrisFlyer UOB Credit Card.
+This is a cobrand card, so miles earned are deposited directly into your KrisFlyer account.

 Not pooling points is a very customer-unfriendly decision, but my guess is that banks which don’t allow it aren’t doing so deliberately.
 More likely than not, it’s a hangover from an outdated IT system where points were kept in silos, which no one dares to touch.

 That said, it may not necessarily be a dealbreaker.
 I’d argue that it’s still worth earning Citi points, for example, thanks to the sheer variety of transfer partners.